-- The horizon $t \to \infty$, or - Steady-state bond holdings $B^{L} \to 0$ (holding steady-state net worth N^ fixed).23
+- The horizon $t \to \infty$ , or - Steady-state bond holdings $B^{L} \to 0$ (holding steady-state net worth $N^$ fixed).

-This result captures the fact that the capital gains channel is less relevant (1) when considering bank net worth far in the future (after some long-term bonds mature), or (2) when banks' initial bond holdings are small.
+This result captures the fact that the capital gains channel is less relevant (1) when considering bank net worth far in the future, or (2) when banks' initial bond holdings are small.
 Banks' initial capital gains are largely irrelevant in determining their net worth far in the future, and when banks do not initially have a significant maturity mismatch, the revaluation of their assets triggered by an interest rate cut is limited.